Why pre-departure testing is necessary

 These locations are exempt as they are unable to provide pre-departure testing for travellers to the standard required by New Zealand.

-Instead, travellers from these locations must obtain a certificate from a suitably qualified health practitioner (or a person who is registered or licensed as an equivalent health professional overseas).
+Instead, travellers from these locations must obtain a certificate from a medical practitioner (including a person who is registered or licensed as an equivalent health professional overseas).
 This needs to be obtained no more than 72 hours before the journey begins confirming they do not have symptoms which indicate that they are likely to transmit COVID-19.

 Travellers need to produce this certificate when requested by the following: